thanlong/VMOSPro_RootXposed_Terminal/README.md

 Always update!!!

 v1.15: New function: `Use external storage as VM storage`.
-Expand your VM storage by using memory SD card capacity as the virtual machine's `/sdcard` internal memory.
-This feature will be very useful when you want to install a game with an obb file but you run out of internal memory.
-While convert

 v1.14: All changes (root, xposed, modifications with `APPLY_ON_BOOT=true`) now will take effect only when you shut down and restart the VM (execute on `post-fs-data`).
 Replace some `/system` files while the VM is running will caused some bugs.
 **Completely fixed "`su` command is automatically deleted" on non-GEEK ROM!!!**